Next course dates To Be Confirmed

 Environmental accounting is increasingly being used to support the development and analysis of government policy.
-This professional development short course is designed to provide mid- level government officials charged with developing, implementing or using environmental accounts with a broad understanding of the accounts.
+Environmental accounting shows how different sectors of the economy affect the environment and vice versa.
+As the understanding of environment-economy interactions increases, the appropriate policy and business responses should become clearer.
+This professional development short course is designed to support those in government, business or NGOs interested in developing, implementing or using environmental accounts.

 The course has been designed to assist with the implementation of the World Bank’s Wealth Accounting and Valuation of Ecosystem Services (WAVES) as well as the System of Environmental-Economic Accounting (SEEA).